Table of Contents

 MY FINAL THOUGHTS

 If you have one cat that overeats and you are concerned about your cats not eating the correct amount, or your cats are on different food for age or health reasons and you are worried that they are not getting the correct diet, I would definitely recommend purchasing a microchip activated cat feeder.
-As there are only two products on the market, there isn’t much shopping around to do.
+As there are only three products on the market, there isn’t much shopping around to do.
 However, rest assured that these products are amazing!

 That being said, you may also benefit from other automatic cat feeders, such as timed feeders that automatically release pre-portioned food.